Thoregon/ThoregonWiki/wiki/thatsme.md

 https://www.heise.de/hintergrund/Messenger-IDs-Warum-Messenger-nach-Ihrer-Telefonnummer-fragen-5066901.html?seite=all
 -> Einserschmäh: da wir weiter messenger wie Telegram, Signal & Co. einbinden, wird die Thatsme Einladung über einen anderen sicheren Messenger Kannal gesendet.

+## Thatsme App

+In the Thatsme App arbitrary galaxies and even single objects in a galaxy can be placed on the screen.

+Galaxies and objects have behavior (application) attached.

+The user can organize everything in groups, a set of groups comes as proposal from thatsme. e.g. 'my shoppingcart'

+### native thatsme app

+is basically a browser, allowing more functions enables objects to be placed as widgets on the smartphone screen